 Mr. Ferraro’s credits as a dancer include principal, soloist, and corps roles with New York City Opera and The Metropolitan Opera in New York, Ballet Theater of Boston, Orange County Ballet, Ballet Northeast, The Arden Theater Co. in Philadelphia, The Paper Mill Playhouse, and Palm Beach Opera.

-As a choreographer, Mr. Ferraro has worked with The Washington National Opera, Portland Opera, Opera Theater of St. Louis, Santa Fe Opera, Virginia Opera, Lyric Opera Studio Weimar, Boston Lyric Opera, and the Innsbruck Early Music Festival.
+As a choreographer, Mr. Ferraro has worked with The Washington National Opera, Portland Opera, Opera Theater of St. Louis, Santa Fe Opera, Virginia Opera, Lyric Opera Studio Weimar, and Boston Lyric Opera.
 As an assistant director, Mr. Ferraro has worked on productions at Opera Theater of St. Louis, The Dallas Opera, Palm Beach Opera, Florida Grand Opera, Boston Lyric Opera, Virginia Opera, The Innsbruck Early Music Festival, Portland Opera, Opera Philadelphia, and Santa Fe Opera.

 In 2014 he made his European debut directing and designing a critically acclaimed production of Madama Butterfly at Theater Erfurt in Germany.